 - employer’s liability insurance is mandatory for any company with employees

 - third party motor insurance is mandatory for any company cars

 - public liability insurance compensates members of the public for death, injury, or damage to their property due to your or your employees’ negligence

 Open up a business bank account – this will help to keep your personal and business finances separate for tax purposes and will make those yearly calculations and filings easier to manage.

 Now just add the finishing touch with a set of business cards to make a lasting first impression on those you meet – and don’t forget to detail social media contacts on your cards.
-These could actually prove to be the most valuable and immediate when you need to reconnect.
+These could prove to be the most valuable information when you need to reconnect.

-If you don’t know where to start, or if time and money poses an issue, Ask a lawyer.
+If you don’t know where to start, or if time and money pose an issue, Ask a lawyer for advice.